 Many American children live in blended families with a stepsibling or half-sibling.
 The family makeup is so common that a staggering 1,300 blended families are created each day.
 While these are two types of siblings, you may be wondering, "What are the different kinds of sibling relationships?"

 Stepsiblings have no blood relation but are related through the marriage of one of their parents.
 For example, Jane is the divorced mother of Alexis and Joe is the divorced father of Brandon.
-If Jane and Joe get married, Alexis and Brandon would be stepsiblings.
+If Jane and Joe get married, Alexis and Brandon would be stepbrother and stepsister.

 Half siblings are related by blood through one parent, either the mother or father.
-For example, in the family above, Jane and Joe are now married and Alexis and Brandon are stepsiblings.
+For example, in the family above, Jane and Joe are now married, and Alexis and Brandon are stepsiblings.
 Jane and Joe have a baby together, who they name Sarah.
-Sarah is the half sibling to both Alexis and Brandon.
-Sarah is a half sibling to Alexis, since they share the same mother but not the same father.
-Sarah is also the half sibling to Brandon since they share the same father but not the same mother.
+Sarah is the half-sister to both Alexis and Brandon.
+Sarah is a half-sister to Alexis since they share the same mother but not the same father.
+Sarah is also the half-sister to Brandon since they share the same father but not the same mother.

-Full siblings have both the same mother and father.
+Full siblings have both the same biological mother and biological father.
 Jane and Joe have a second child together, who they name Todd.
-Like Sarah, Todd is the half sibling to both Alexis and Brandon.
-However, Sarah and Todd are full siblings to each other, since they share both the same mother and father.
+Like Sarah, Todd is the half-sibling to both Alexis and Brandon.
+However, Sarah and Todd are full siblings to each other since they share both the same mother and father.